mulchus/SpacePhotos/README.md

 ### The command to run the script:
 ```
-python PATH_TO_THE_FOLDER_WITH_SCRIPT\маіп.ру [-h] url
+python PATH_TO_THE_FOLDER_WITH_SCRIPT\...
 ```
-where,
- -h, --help - view a short script help page source_of_images - source of space images: (SpaceX, APOD, EPIC) If you have installed a virtual environment, then the command can be entered without the path to the script Scripts for downloading photos also work separately.
+If you have installed a virtual environment, then the command can be entered without the path to the script Scripts for downloading photos work separately.
-The commands to run them have the following format.
+The commands to run them have the following format:
 ```
 python PATH_TO_THE_FOLDER_WITH_SCRIPT\fetch_spacex_images.py [-h] [id]
 ```